-Guided experience sections are led by faculty who set learning objectives and outcomes with partner organizations.
+Guided field experience sections (SRM:4197) are led by faculty who set learning objectives and outcomes with partner organizations.
 Courses have regular meeting times and faculty oversee and evaluate student engagement, participation and completion.

 Independent experience is student initiated with an approved sport or recreation affiliated organization.
 In consultation with the faculty and organization, the student sets their learning objectives for the duration of the experience.
 Faculty communicates with both the student and site supervisor to evaluate student engagement, participation and completion of learning objectives.
 Both guided and independent field experience credit is based on 45 hours of field experience for each semester hour earned

 Learn more about guided and independent field experience here.

 Concentration Area - Complete 12 s.h. in one of eight areas.